 In design-time inspection, JetBrains Rider highlights hints by adding a dashed green underline to the initial two letters of the corresponding symbol: Unlike errors, warnings and suggestions, hints are not taken into account when you navigate between code issues in the editor, and not shown in the marker bar.

 Note that when you set the caret over a highlighted hint, no pop-up is shown, the corresponding message only appears in the status bar.

 Severity levels of most code inspections (except those detecting compiler errors) can be changed, i.e. you can define severity levels for each code inspection according to your needs.

-Rider groups configurable code inspections by several categories.
+JetBrains Rider groups configurable code inspections by several categories.
 These categories roughly define purposes of inspections and kinds of code issues that they detect.
-The categories are used to group code inspections on the page of Rider settings (Ctrl+Alt+S), and to group code issues found in specific scope and displayed in the Inspection Results window.
+The categories are used to group code inspections on the Inspection Results window.page of JetBrains Rider settings (Ctrl+Alt+S), and to group code issues found in specific scope and displayed in the

 - Potential Code Quality Issues

 This category includes inspections that detect critical issues (code smells), mostly with Error or Warning level.
 This category also includes inspections that ensure localization assistance.